Alex951532/job_scraper/README.md

 # job_scraper
 This project scans site helloworld.rs and outputs all sorted out files in .xlsx and .csv formats.
 This project started as a simple script (that's why no oop was used) and directories are hard codded.
+These files can be used as datasets for market demand analysis on this website.